pmeran/neuriteX/README.md

 A collection of functions to evaluate the integrity of neuronal processes (neurites) in microscopy images

 ## Description
 For neurons cultured in a dish, a score is computed that reflects the integrity of neuronal processes, or neurites (i.e. axons and dendrites).
 The code is primarily intended for neurodegeneration research in academia and industry.
-The codebase is written in Python (version 3.7.9) and R (version 4.4.1) and has been tested on Windows 10.

-For neurons cultured in a dish, a score is computed that reflects the integrity of neuronal processes, or neurites (i.e. axons and dendrites).
-The code is primarily intended for neurodegeneration research in academia and industry.
 The codebase is written in Python (version 3.7.9) and R (version 4.4.1) and has been tested in Windows 10.

 Functionalities implemented in Python include: image correction; neurite segmentation with computation of raw score, corrected score, and neurite integrity index (NII); and generation of images representing processing intermediates (for optimization of parameters).